nuagenetworks/vspkdoc/_sources/v5_0/nunsporttemplate.rst.txt

 - ``description``: A description of the Port

-- ``network_acceleration_enabled``: Flag to enable/disable network throughput acceleration on this port.
-All port instantiated from this template will inherit this flag.If a particular port instance needs to have a different setting then overwrite the flag for that port instance.

 - ``physical_name`` (**Mandatory**): Identifier of the Port

 - ``infrastructure_profile_id``: The ID of the infrastructure profile this instance is associated with.